LLNL/shroud/docs/statements.rst

 a statement entry.

+.. base - must be single name.
+          Applied after all of the others mixins as parent of Scope.
+          Cannot also have a *mixin* field.
+          Useful to define a group that varies slightly such as pointer vs reference argument.

-.. mixin - must be a single name, no alternative allowed such as allocatable/pointer
+.. mixin - list of single names, no alternative allowed such as allocatable/pointer
+           must not contain 'alias' or 'base'

 Passing function result as an argument